KeyboardKit/KeyboardKit/README.md

 ## About KeyboardKit

-`KeyboardKit` is a Swift library that helps you create custom keyboard extensions for iOS and ipadOS.
-It provides you with a rich set of keyboard-specific tools and actions, supports haptic and audio feedback and lets you create keyboards with characters, emojis, images, custom actions etc.
+`KeyboardKit` is a helps you create custom keyboard extensions for `iOS` and `ipadOS`.
+It provides you with a rich set of keyboard-specific tools and actions, haptic and audio feedback support and lets you create keyboards with characters, emojis, images, custom actions etc.

 <p align="center">
     <img src ="Resources/Demo.gif" />
 </p>

 If you're new to iOS keyboard extensions, [this great guide][Guide] can help you get started.
-You can also have a look at the demo app for examples on how to use this library.
+You can also have a look at the demo apps for examples on how to use this library.

 ## Installation